Lactose Free Living

 Lactose-free dairy products are another great option as an alternative to lactose-containing dairy.
 With lactose-free products, you still get high quality protein and calcium, without the lactose (if that’s the ingredient you are intolerant to).

-Green Valley has lactose-free cream cheese, yogurt, kefir, cottage cheese, sour cream, and butter so you can enjoy the dairy products you love without issues.
+Green Valley has lactose-free cream cheese, yogurt, kefir, sour cream, and butter so you can enjoy the dairy products you love without issues.

 Step 5: Challenge again in the future.